kshitiz-patel/Microsoft-Engage-Algorithms/README.md

 Video Demo: []<br/>

 ### Functions & Features:
 This is a single page web app made usinf AJAX request which loading lands on the index.html where the user will find a search bar inbuit with **manual as well as voice based search
+*Recommendation System:

+*Auto-Search Complete:

+*Voice based Search:

+*Random Movie Suggestions:

+*Sentiment Analysis of Review:

 ### Architecture of the Web App: